 The Company adopted an incentive stock option plan (the "Plan") in November, 1996 and reserved 150,000 shares of common stock for issue under the Plan.
 In January of 2002, the Company increased to 450,000 the number of shares of common stock reserved for issuance under the Plan.
-Options granted under the Plan, through March 1, 2003, are at a price equal to the fair market value of the Company's common stock on the date of grant and expire eight years after the grant date.
-Each such option is subject to a proportional four-year vesting schedule with no options generally being vested or exercisable until one year from date of grant.
+Options granted under the Plan, through May 31, 2003, are at a price equal to the fair market value of the Company's common stock on the date of grant.
+Options granted prior to fiscal 2003 are subject to a proportional four-year vesting schedule.
+Options generally become vested or exercisable after one year from date of grant and expire eight years from the grant date.
+Options granted in fiscal 2003 are subject to a five-year cliff-vesting schedule under which options become vested or exercisable after five years from date of grant and expire ten years after the grant date.